ramit21/aws-amplify-appsync/README.md

 Above commands will give you the link with your application hosted on S3.
 Also go to Cloudformation console, and see the stacks created for all your push/publish commands.

+Resource cleanup: To bring the backend down, go to CloudFormation console and delete the parent stack.

 ## Concepts

 **Appsync** simplifies the process of developing applications by letting us create flexible, secure, extensible and realtime (ie subscribe-able) Graphql APIs.
 Appsync also support offline access.
 Appsync is a preferred way of syncing up data across devices than using congito Sync.
 At the backend, appsync can connect with Dynamodb, RDS, Lambda, ES etc.